- AMYGDALA: Lying

 - CEREBELLUM: Two

-peach-size mounds of folded tissue located at the top
+peach-size mounds of folded tissue located at the

-coordinated movement (e.g., returning a tennis serve
+of skilled, coordinated movement (e.g., returning

-or throwing a slider down and in) and is involved in
+a tennis serve or throwing a slider down and in)

-some learning pathways.
+and is involved in some learning pathways.

 - CEREBRUM: This